vikysan77/vikysan77/README.md

 - :trophy: I completed RS School courses on JS/Front-end(RU) and Angular.

 - :couple: Participated in 3 team projects.
-2 projects in React and one in Angular
+2 projects in React and 1 in Angular

 - :parasol_on_ground: In my free time I enjoy drawing, meditation, computer games and reading books